Createdd/Writing/2020/articles/understandingCNN.md

 The concept itself is extremely interesting and potent to create new solutions by the use of established models.

-I do not want to expand on this concept in this article.
 For a fantastic introduction I can recommend this article: https://machinelearningmastery.com/transfer-learning-for-deep-learning/.
 However, it is crucial to understand how it is used in the concept of style transfer.

 In short we can say
 > Transfer learning and domain adaptation refer to the situation where what has been learned in one setting … is exploited to improve generalization in another setting